akeneo/pim-docs/cookbook/import_export/create-connector.rst

                 title: Product export
                 step.title: Export

-Now if you refresh cache, your new export is usable in Spread > Export profile.
+Now if you refresh cache, your new export can be found under Spread > Export profiles.

 You can now create your own reader, processor or writer as services.